msh2481/LanguageTransfer/thesis/main.typ

 - Compare the complexity of synthethic languages by training a model on one language and then fine-tuning to another.
 - To get more feedback from these experiments, fine-tuning is done in several stages, each one allowing more complexity to be learned.
 - Study the structure of the embedding space, in terms of the singular values of correlation matrix and by running KMeans algorithm on it with different number of clusters.
+- Consider an algorithm that can be learned by the model in order to model the datasets used and what it implies about their complexity.
 - Train linear probes to predict grammatical features of the words represented by tokens and their frequency, thus showing what information might be contained in the embeddings.
 - Introduce a new natural languge understanding dataset tailored for less capable models which benchmarks the model performance on 12 diverse subtasks.